franklynux/ecommerce-platform-microservice-architecture/README.md

 6. **Access Services**: Get external IPs and access via API Gateway

 For detailed instructions, follow the complete guide above.

-**Support**: For questions or issues, please open a GitHub issue or contact the maintainers.

 **Documentation**: This README provides comprehensive setup and operational guidance.
 For API-specific documentation, visit the `/docs` endpoint of each service.